Introduction goes here

 24

-Order to John Wytegod Witegode and John Clerk of Southampton Sutht that, since the king has ordered that a certain number of men-at-atrms and archers should be sent in his service to Aquitaine, they should provide six ships, without arrest or attachment, in the port of Southampton, sufficient for the passage of these men and archers, and their horses.
-They are to do this secretly, so that no word of any arrest or attachment should arise in the region, and they should make friendly arrangements with the masters of those six ships for their proper provisioning, so that they should be ready to set out to Aquitaine in the king's service by the octave of Michaelmas next at the latest.
+Order to Witegode John Wytegod and John Clerk of Sutht Southampton that, since the king has ordered that a certain number of men-at-arms and archers should be sent in his service to Aquitaine, they should provide six ships, without arrest or attachment, in the port of Southampton , sufficient for the passage of these men and archers, and their horses.
+They are to do this secretly, so that no word of any arrest or attachment should arise in the region, and they should make friendly arrangements with the masters of those six ships for the hire of the vessels, so that the ships, properly provisioned, should be ready to set out to Aquitaine in the king's service by the 6 October (octave of Michaelmas) next at the latest.
+1

 By K.

-Similar writs to the following, to provide ships in the following ports, mutatis mutandis, under the same date:
+The following have similar writs, to provide ships in the following ports, mutatis mutandis , under the same date:

 24.2